 I usually go for the combination of soy milk and apple cider vinegar as I feel they make the best vegan butter milk.

-Plant Whipping cream
+Plant whipping cream

 I made this lovely, chocolatey, vegan soy chocolate whipping cream to go with this vegan chocolate sheet cake.
 Don’t they look perfect together?!

-I used a store-bought soy whipping cream (I sometimes do a little celebration in my head because of how easy it has become to get plant-based whipping cream these days!), but if you cannot find any plant-based whipping cream in your area, alternatively you can use coconut cream as a substitute.
+I used soy whipping cream (I sometimes do a little celebration in my head because of how easy it has become to get plant-based whipping cream these days!), but if you cannot find any plant-based whipping cream in your area, alternatively you can use coconut cream as a substitute.

 Chill 1-2 cans of coconut milk overnight, scoop out the solid part on top of the coconut milk and whip with other ingredients just like any other whipping cream.
 It works just like soy whipping cream.